TeissierYannis/O-SInt/README.md

 **Setup | Linux/Windows.** <br>
-Download the full code (.html) and save as a .HTML file, go into your selective browsers settings and import the .HTML file as a bookmark it should work straight out of the box, really no extra steps neccessary!
+Download the full code (.html) and save as a .HTML file, go into your selective browsers settings and import the .HTML file as a bookmark it should work straight out of the box, really no extra steps necessary!

 **Additional configuration.** <br>